 FREQUENTLY ASKED QUESTIONS

-How do I qualify for a TO.P.A.Z.
-AKK puppy?
+How do I apply for a TO.P.A.Z.
+AKK ?

-To be considered for one of our dogs or puppies, please READ THIS PAGE THOROUGHLY, and follow this link to FILL OUT AN APPLICATION .
+To be considered for one of our dogs or puppies, please READ THIS PAGE THOROUGHLY, and follow this link to FILL OUT AN APPLICATION via Google Forms .
 The current wait time for a puppy is approximately 3 litters, or up to 18 months.

-*I may not review your application right away* I can only review your application as my time and breeding plans permit.
+*I may not review your application right away* I will only review your application WHEN I HAVE PUPPIES OR DOGS TO PLACE.
 This may take some time, and until I approve your application and receive a deposit from you, you are not bound in any way to any of my puppies.
 I will email you when I’ve made a decision.

-Approved applications will be added to my waiting list, in the order that they were originally received.
+Applications will be added to my waiting list in the order that they were originally received.
 So if you sent me the completed application on Jan 1, but it takes me 6 months to approve.
 No worries, because your position on the list will be based on the Jan 1.
-You will be offered puppies according to your position on the waiting list as well as deposit status (see next section for details about DEPOSITS).
+Applications will be reviewed in the same order, and each puppy will be offered to the first best-fit home identified from the list.

 Is any deposits required?

 To get on my waiting list – NO deposit is required.

-To reserve THE NEXT AVAILABLE puppy – a CAD$300 deposit is required.
+To reserve a puppy – a CAD$300 deposit is required.
 You are guaranteed to be offered to choose a puppy within 2 litters once I received your deposit.
 I reserve the right to turn down any advance deposits for any reason.
-Due to the small litter sizes (generally 1-4 puppies per litter) for this breed, I only allow a maximum of 4 active deposits at any point of time.
+Due to the small litter sizes (generally 2-4 puppies per litter) for this breed, I only maintain a maximum of 4 active deposits at any point of time.